2003Talha/Tiny-OpenGL/README.md

 # Tiny-OpenGL

 A small OpenGL learning project inspired by [The Cherno's Sparky Engine tutorials](https://www.youtube.com/user/TheChernoProject).
-This is not a production-ready engine — it’s part of my journey into learning **graphics programming** and **game engine architecture**.
+This is not a production-ready engine.It’s part of my journey into learning **graphics programming** and **game engine architecture**.

 ---